Assessing and Building Readiness

 Training and Onboarding

-For any multi-stakeholder endeavor, but particularly efforts that prioritize and depend upon the role of patients, training or onboarding is an incredibly valuable tool.
-Such training can be valuable for familiarizing patients if they are not academically or experientially trained in research methodology, regulatory processes, or other concepts.
-Training is also key for clinicians, researchers, and other stakeholders who may not have had experiences partnering with patients in such efforts.
-A plethora of existing trainings is available depending on the context of your PC-CIS creation.
-A sampling of such trainings includes:
+For any multi-stakeholder endeavor, but particularly efforts that prioritize and depend upon the role of patients, training or onboarding is an incredibly valuable tool for all stakeholders.
+Training can be valuable for familiarizing patients with research methodology, regulatory processes, or other concepts.
+Training is also key is for clinicians, researchers, and other stakeholders who may not have had experiences partnering with patients in such efforts.
+A number of existing trainings is available depending on the context of your PC-CIS development work.
+A sampling includes:

 • Multi-Method Patient-Engagement Approach: A Case Example from a PCORI-Funded Training Project